mgalardini/pyseer/README.md

 If you want multithreading make sure that you are using a version 3 python interpreter:

     python3 -m pip install pyseer

+You can also use the [conda](https://conda.io/docs/) package manager, using the [bioconda](https://bioconda.github.io/) channel:

+    conda install -c bioconda pyseer

 **For the impatient**, just clone/download this repository and run: